KL05/kl05.github.io/docs/_posts/2019-02-15-learn-react-js.md

 ![](https://cdn-images-1.medium.com/max/1000/1*M0-2Ct0K3SARZLSwIzgdJw.png)

 The reason we’re writing {this.props.message} with curly braces is because we need to tell the JSX that we want to add a JavaScript expression.
 This is called **escaping**.

-So now we have a reusable component which can render whatever message we want on the page.
-Woohoo!

-However, what if we want the component to be able to change its own data?
-Then we have to use state instead!

-## State

-The other way of storing data in React is in the component’s state.
-And unlike props — which can’t be changed directly by the component — the state can.

-So if you want the data in your app to change — for example based on user interactions — it must be stored in a component’s state somewhere in the app.

 ### Initializing state